 Snowmobile through our winter wonderland (featured in Daily Xtra), sip wine in Bala, the Cranberry Capital of Ontario, hike one of our many picturesque trails to witness the spectacular fall colours or rent a cottage.
 Whatever you chose to do, we’re thrilled to introduce you to where to stay and what to do in Muskoka Lakes.

 Check out this winter tourism article in Daily Extra, written by Keph Senett.

-Note: The Muskoka Pride Festival happens in the last week July.
-Check out Pride Muskoka for a list of events.
+Note: The Muskoka Pride Festival happens in the last two weeks of July.
+Visit Pride Muskoka for a list of events.

 Beyond Muskoka Lakes, there is all of beautiful Muskoka to experience, and the Muskoka Lakes Chamber is here to help you with overall Muskoka plans.
 You can also visit DiscoverMuskoka.ca for information about travel packages and experiences.

 Did you know…Muskoka was given the #1 spot in the National Geographic “10 Best Trips of Summer 2011” and was included in their “Best Trips of the World 2012” – we invite you to visit soon to find out why.

 Do Business Here

 Muskoka Lakes attracts many types of business, and the Chamber is here to help your enterprise succeed and grow.
 We partner with the Township, District and business development agencies to answer your questions and get you the resources you need to get started—and thrive.

 The Chamber encourages people to let us know if they have apartments or rooms to rent, generally to meet seasonal staffing accommodation needs.